ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 When performing validation, the Application Service Provider would resolve the DNS name containing the appropriate identifier token.

+Application Service Providers may wish to always prepend the `_<identifier-token>` to make it harder for third parties to scan, even absent supporting multiple intermediaries.

+(TODO / DISCUSS: should we remove the underscore in-front of identifier-token per the guidance above?)

+## Specification of Validation Records

+Validation records need to be securely relayed from an Application Service Provider to a DNS administrator.
+Application Service Providers and intermediaries SHOULD offer detailed and easily-accessible help pages, keeping in mind that the DNS administrator might not have a login account on the website of the Application Service Provider or Intermediary.
+Similarly, for clarity, the exact and full DNS record (including a Fully Qualified Domain Name and DNS record type) to be added SHOULD be provided along with help instructions.
+Where possible, APIs SHOULD be used to relay instructions.

 ## Time-bound checking

 After domain control validation is completed, there is typically no need for the TXT or CNAME record to continue to exist as the presence of the domain validation DNS record for a service only implies that a user with access to the service also has DNS control of the domain at the time the code was generated.
 It should be safe to remove the validation DNS record once the validation is done and the Application Service Provider doing the validation should specify how long the validation will take (i.e. after how much time can the validation DNS record be deleted).